Quotient branching law for $p$-adic $(\mathrm{GL}_{n+1}, \mathrm{GL}_n)$ I: generalized Gan-Gross-Prasad relevant pairs: Main results and techniques

-We also remark that the multiplicity one for irreducible ones for fields of positive characteristics is also established in the work of Aizenbud-Avni-Gourevitch \cite{AAG12} and Mezer \cite{Me21}. \item {\bf Characterizing the layer supporting a branching law from BZ derivatives.} Another application of the multiplicity one theorem for standard representations (combined with some homological properties of standard representations, see Lemma \ref{lem vanishing ext filtration}) is to give a characterization in Corollary \ref{cor integer for branching law equal layer}.
+We also remark that the multiplicity one for irreducible ones for fields of positive characteristics is also established in the work of Aizenbud-Avni-Gourevitch \cite{AAG12} and Mezer \cite{Me21}. \item {\bf Characterizing the layer supporting a branching law from BZ derivatives.} Another application of the multiplicity-one theorem for standard representations (combined with some homological properties of standard representations, see Lemma \ref{lem vanishing ext filtration}) is to give a characterization in Corollary \ref{cor integer for branching law equal layer}.
 Such characterization combined with the computation for smallest derivatives in the relevance pair (Section \ref{s smallest derivative strongly}) automatically gives the refined branching law, once we know the original branching law from relevance.
-In sufficiency part, the refined branching law is crucial in singling out a quotient that contributes the branching law in Lemma \ref{lem a branching factor through quotient}, and such quotient satisfies certain multiplicity one property allowing to use the strategy in Lemma \ref{lem general strategy}.
-In necessity part, the refined branching law is crucial in showing certain admissibility for some multisegments to get a relevance.
-Another use is to give a refinement on the standard trick in Lemma \ref{lem construct branching from deformation} while it could possibly be avoided. \item {\bf Minimal sequences in constructing simple quotients of BZ derivatives.} As suggested from the definition of generalized relevant pairs and Theorem \ref{thm uniquess relevant intro}, minimal sequences of derivatives are crucial in the study.
+In the proof of the sufficiency statement, the refined branching law is crucial in singling out a quotient that contributes to the branching law in Lemma \ref{lem a branching factor through quotient}, and such quotient satisfies certain multiplicity one property allowing to use the strategy in Lemma \ref{lem general strategy}.
+In the proof of the necessity statement, the refined branching law is crucial in showing certain admissibility for some multisegments to get a relevance.
+Another use is to give a refinement on the standard trick in Lemma \ref{lem construct branching from deformation} while it could possibly be avoided. \item {\bf Minimal sequences in constructing simple quotients of BZ derivatives.} As suggested by the definition of generalized relevant pairs and Theorem \ref{thm uniquess relevant intro}, minimal sequences of derivatives are crucial in the study.
 Remarkable properties of the minimal sequences include \cite{Ch22+}: Let $\mathfrak m$ be Rd-minimal to $\pi \in \mathrm{Irr}$.
-Then \begin{itemize} \item (Subsequent property) for any submultisegment $\mathfrak n$ of $\mathfrak m$, $\mathfrak n$ is also Rd-minimal to $\pi$; \item (Commutativity) for any submultisegment $\mathfrak n$ of $\mathfrak m$, $\mathfrak m-\mathfrak n$ is also Rd-minimal to $D^R_{\mathfrak n}(\pi)$. \end{itemize} It turns out that both properties behave well in the content of strong commutation, see Corollaries \ref{cor seq strong commut under minimal and sub} and \ref{cor seq strong commut under minimal}. \item {\bf Deforming branching laws.} Let $\pi \in \mathrm{Irr}(G_{n+1})$ and let $\tau$ be a simple quotient of $\pi^{(i)}$ for some $i$.
-Then $\tau \times \sigma$ appears in the quotient of $\pi$ for some good choice of a cuspidal representation $\sigma \in \mathrm{Irr}(G_{i-1})$.
+Then \begin{itemize} \item (Subsequent property) for any submultisegment $\mathfrak n$ of $\mathfrak m$, $\mathfrak n$ is also Rd-minimal to $\pi$; \item (Commutativity) for any submultisegment $\mathfrak n$ of $\mathfrak m$, $\mathfrak m-\mathfrak n$ is also Rd-minimal to $D^R_{\mathfrak n}(\pi)$. \end{itemize} It turns out that both properties behave well in the context of strong commutation, see Corollaries \ref{cor seq strong commut under minimal and sub} and \ref{cor seq strong commut under minimal}. \item {\bf Deforming branching laws.} Let $\pi \in \mathrm{Irr}(G_{n+1})$ and let $\tau$ be a simple quotient of $\pi^{(i)}$ for some $i$.
+Then $\tau \times \sigma$ is a quotient of $\pi$ for some good choice of a cuspidal representation $\sigma \in \mathrm{Irr}(G_{i-1})$.
 When $\pi$ is thickened (Definition \ref{def thickened multisegments}), one can carry out certain highest derivatives to construct branching laws, see more discussions in the beginning of Section \ref{s taking highest derivatives in BL}. \item {\bf Deforming simple quotients of BZ derivatives.} For an irreducible representation $\pi$, the Zelevinsky theory \cite{Ze80} implies that there exists an irreducible thickened representation such that ${}^-\pi' \cong \pi$ and $\mathrm{lev}(\pi')=\mathrm{lev}(\pi)$.
 It is shown in Theorem \ref{thm deform segments} that there is a natural one-to-one correspondence between the set of simple quotients of $\pi'{}^{(i)}$ and the set of simple quotients of $\pi^{(i)}$ via taking the highest left derivatives.